It is always a good idea to have a backup of your website, database and emails. If the worst happens you have something to revert to.

 Step 3: Confirming our choices.

 Note: It is important to keep your backup somewhere safe.
 The backup file is likely to contain login details and other personal data.
-You probably want to encrypt the file after you have downloaded it.
+You probably want to encrypt the file after downloaded it.

 Restoring a backup via the Wizard.

 Many websites store website content in a database.
 In that case you can often restore just the website files, so that you don’t loose any content.
 Bear in mind, though, that if a website has been infected the database may have been compromised as well.
-If you are dealing with a website that has been compromised, please always contact us.
+If you are dealing with a website that has been hacked, please always contact us.